microsoft/fhir-starter/quickstarts/README.md

 1. Select or fill in the parameter values (see image below).

 + Enter a custom **Deployment Prefix**.
-This will be prepended to the names of all created resources ("trn05" is shown as an example prefix).
+This prefix will be prepended to the names of all created resources ("trn05" is shown as an example prefix).

 + Make sure to select the "true" values as shown.